Fanon vs. Rogers: Whose Conditions of Worth?

 The Positions

-The core problem is conditions of worth — the person learned to deny their own experience to maintain others' regard.
+The core problem is conditions of worth: the person learned to deny their own experience to maintain others' regard.
 In an environment of unconditional positive regard, empathic understanding, and congruence, the person's natural tendency toward growth reasserts itself.
 The self-concept realigns with experience.
 The locus of evaluation returns to the individual.
+And this is not adjustment.
+Moving the locus of evaluation back to the person is a redistribution of power, which is why the late work is called On Personal Power and why it ends with a decade of running groups across the divide in Belfast and in apartheid South Africa.
+A person who has stopped borrowing their worth conforms less, not more.

 Clinical Implications

 This debate is live in every cross-cultural therapeutic encounter.
-When a client of color presents with shame, self-doubt, and chronic vigilance, the Rogerian therapist offers a corrective relational experience: here, you are fully accepted.
-Fanon would say this is necessary but dangerously insufficient — it individualizes a structural problem and risks making the therapy room a refuge from a world that remains unchanged.
+When a client of color presents with shame, self-doubt, and chronic vigilance, the Rogerian therapist offers the conditions and trusts what grows in them: here, at least, regard does not have to be earned.
+Fanon would say this is necessary but dangerously insufficient: it individualizes a structural problem and risks making the therapy room a refuge from a world that remains unchanged.
 The client leaves the session feeling better and walks back into the system that produced the wound.

 In Session

-A Rogerian: 'I hear that you feel like you have to be twice as good just to be seen as equal.
-That must be exhausting.
-I want you to know that here, you don't have to perform.'
+A Rogerian: 'Twice as good just to be seen as equal.
+And you have to do that arithmetic again in every room you walk into.'
 A Fanonian: 'The exhaustion you describe is not your neurosis.
 It is the psychic cost of a system designed to make you doubt your own worth.
 What would it mean to refuse that system rather than adapt to it?'
+Notice what the second one does that the first will not do: it hands the client a frame.
+That single move is the whole disagreement.

 Toward Resolution